BrentAcs/UnitTestingHowTo/README.md

       - null?
       - Out of range?
       - Improperly formatted?
-      - etc...
-    - For external calls:
-      - What could go wrong?
+    - For external calls, what could go wrong?
   - What exceptions are expected?
     - For bad data?
     - Made by external calls